 Birds at the dock

-May 9, 2026: 12 species identified by BirdNET listening to the dock microphone.
+May 9, 2026: 14 species identified by BirdNET listening to the dock microphone.
+Carolina Wren was the most active with 48 calls; Barn Swallow traveled farthest, a 9,700 mi round trip.

 Calls by hour